mayurkumar09/aks-merge/README.md

 # aks-merge
-A shell script to merge aks clusters across all the subscription.
+Script to merge aks clusters across all the subscription.
+You can use either powershell or bash script.